Hungry Happenings

 Whats a party without cheesecake?!
 Get festive this Easter and make these Naturally Colored Orange Cheesecake Carrots!
 Watch out, the Easter bunny may be stealing all of this delicious dessert!

-• Pour cheesecake filling over crust in springform pan.
+• Pour cheesecake filling over the crust in springform pan.

 Whats a party without cheesecake?!
 Get festive this Easter and make these Naturally Colored Orange Cheesecake Carrots!
 Watch out, the Easter bunny may be stealing all of this delicious dessert!

-• Place filled springform pan in a roasting pan and set inside oven.
+• Place the filled springform pan in a roasting pan and set it inside the oven.

-• Carefully pour boiling water into roasting pan, filling the pan so the water goes half way up the sides of the springform pan.
+• Carefully pour boiling water into the roasting pan, filling the pan so the water goes halfway up the sides of the springform pan.
 Be careful you don't splash any water in the cheesecake.

 • Bake for 70-75 minutes, until the top of the cheesecake looks set, but the center is still jiggly.